What’s the Difference Between Green Tomatoes and Tomatillos?

 What Are Tomatillos?

-When used raw, tomatillos retain their bright green color and sharp flavor.
-To tone it down a bit, slice the fruits in half and roast them on a baking sheet.
+To tone down the sharp flavor a bit, slice the fruits in half and roast them on a baking sheet or char them on a hot, dry skillet for a few minutes.
 The cooking process will mute the color and the flavor a bit, but it will still pack plenty of punch.

 How to Use Tomatillos